lynnfaraday/aresmush.com/_root/tutorials/config/fs3combat_weapons.md

 ### Shrapnel

 You can control whether an explosive weapon does additional shrapnel damage.
 Anti-vehicle weapons typically do not generate shrapnel.

+### Initiative Modifier

+You can configure certain weapons to have a bonus (or penalty) to initiative.
+The modifier is a number of dice to the wielder's initiative roll, so +1 is minor, +3 is significant.
+This modifier is most relevant in fantasy settings where some weapons were much more cumbersome to use than others.

 ### Specials